Synadia Platform

 The HTTP gateway is a standalone component that utilizes a standard NATS connection.
 Additionally, it requires a key-value bucket to store state that it requires.
 It is recommended to create a dedicated account for the user and bucket.

-On the trial system page, go to Accounts and add a new account called http-gateway.
+Back on the Accounts page add a new account called http-gateway.
 Click into the new account and click the Users tab and add a new user called http-gateway.

 Click into the new user and click Get Connected and then Download Credentials.
 Save the file and rename it to http-gateway.creds and move it to the root of the trial repository.